BlackPowerranger/BlackPowerranger/README.md

 # 💫 About Me:
-I am currently learning about python, making little projects as i do, to help grow my portfolio.
+I am currently learning Python, making little projects as i do, to help grow my portfolio.
 I do not have a distinct niche i want to join yet, but i am interested in data analytics and cybersecurity.

 ## 🌐 Socials: